 In Acts 5, the apostles were arrested in response to the attention they drew to themselves as they shared the gospel and performed many signs and wonders.
 Upon their release, they were ordered to cease from speaking in the name of Jesus (see Acts 5:17-40).
 Verse 41 reads:

 The Jewish council flogged the apostles and warned them to never speak of the name of Jesus again, yet they rejoiced in their suffering, taking joy in what they viewed the highest honour of all.
-The key here is that they rejoiced in the LORD.
-Our rejoicing is not in the circumstance nor our own ability, but in God.
+The key here is that they rejoiced in God, not circumstances.

 In the Pauline epistles, the apostle encourages the churches to do exactly this.
-In 1 Thessalonians 5, Paul exhorted God’s people to rejoice, ceaselessly pray and give thanks in all circumstances.’ (v.16-18a).
+In 1 Thessalonians 5, Paul exhorted God’s people to rejoice, ceaselessly pray and give thanks in all circumstances.’ (v.16-18).
 This was not written at a time of great celebration.
-Timothy had reported to Paul on the unexpected deaths which plagued the church.
-Nevertheless, Paul told the church to delight in God’s good pleasure; to live in peace with one another (v.12-15) and rejoice always because ‘this is God’s will for you in Christ.’
-(1 Thessalonians 5:18b).
-See also Philippians 4:4-8.
+Timothy had reported to Paul on the unexpected deaths within the church.
+Nevertheless, Paul told the church to delight in God’s good pleasure; to live in peace with one another (v.12-15) and rejoice always because “this is God’s will for you in Christ” (1 Thessalonians 5:18).

 Contentment is taking satisfaction in the loving-kindness of God